SEVERE DISEASES 7 - Zeleni Sokovi Nemet

 What makes green spelt juice so special?

-- Over 90 minerals and a potent vitamin cocktail: Young spelt draws minerals from rich soil and stores them in its green leaves.
+• Over 90 minerals and a potent vitamin cocktail: Young spelt draws minerals from rich soil and stores them in its green leaves.
 Green spelt juice contains more than 90 different minerals and trace elements, including potassium, calcium, sodium, magnesium, zinc, iron, manganese, copper, selenium, and more.
 This diverse range of minerals supports alkalization and the electrical balance of the blood.
 Among thevitamins, it is rich in vitamins A, C, E, and K, as well as the complete B group.
 Vitamin A (beta-carotene) is an important antioxidant and essential for healthy mucous membranes (lungs, intestines), vitamin C promotes detoxification and immunity, vitamin E protects cells from damage, and vitamin K is vital for blood clotting and bone health.
 The B complex supports the nervous system and metabolism.
 In essence, this juice acts as a natural multivitamin shot that the body absorbs quickly (because it is in liquid form and the nutrients are readily available).

-- Chlorophyll—“liquid oxygen”: The characteristic dark-green color of the juice comes from its high content ofchlorophyll —the green pigment in plants.
-Chlorophyll’s molecular structure is strikingly similar to our blood hemoglobin—the only difference is the central atom (magnesium in chlorophyll versus iron in hemoglobin).
-Thanks to this similarity, chlorophyll is often called the “blood of plants.”
-When we consume chlorophyll through green juice, it helps increase oxygen levels in cells and contributes to the blood’s alkalinity.
-Some even call it “liquid oxygen”, alluding to chlorophyll’s ability to improve tissue oxygenation.
-Research has shown that a chlorophyll-rich diet can raise hemoglobin levels in people with anemia.
+• Chlorophyll—“liquid oxygen”: The characteristic dark-green color of the juice comes from its high content ofchlorophyll —the green pigment from plants.
+Chlorophyll is strikingly similar in molecular structure to our hemoglobin in the blood—the only difference is the central atom (magnesium in chlorophyll versus iron in hemoglobin).
+Thanks to this similarity, chlorophyll is often called the "blood of plants."
+When we consume chlorophyll through green juice, it helps increase oxygen levels in cells and contributes to blood alkalinity.
+Some also call it “liquid oxygen”, alluding to chlorophyll's ability to improve tissue oxygenation.
+Research has shown that a diet rich in chlorophyll can raise hemoglobin levels in people with anemia.
 In other words, chlorophyll literally renews the blood.
-In the context of detoxification, this means it helps with purifying the blood —it binds to certain toxins and improves oxygen transport, making it easier for all cells to metabolize and expel waste products.
+In the context of detoxification, this means it helps purifying the blood —it binds to certain toxins and improves oxygen transport, which facilitates metabolism and the expulsion of harmful products for all cells.
 Chlorophyll also has antioxidant and anti-inflammatory effects.

-- Enzymes and “living food”: Green spelt juice is fresh and unheated, which means it retains all of its naturalenzymes.
-These enzymes (such as catalase, peroxidase, cytochrome oxidase, etc.) help break down toxins, aid digestion, and accelerate cellular metabolism.
-When you drink this juice, you are consuming “living food” full of active biological agents that go to work in your body immediately.
-This is the opposite of most industrially processed foods, which are “dead” (devoid of enzymes and vitamins due to processing).
-Regular consumption of spelt juice can “reset” the digestive tract—improving gut flora, speeding up digestion and nutrient absorption, while helping the body expel waste more quickly.
-It is no wonder many people drink it when they feel tired or heavy—it can truly provide an energy boostand a sense of lightness.
+• Enzymes and “living food”: Green spelt juice is fresh and unheated, which means it retains all of its naturalenzymes.
+These enzymes (such as catalase, peroxidase, cytochrome oxidase, etc.) help break down toxins, promote digestion, and accelerate cellular metabolism.
+When you drink this juice, you are actually consuming "living food" full of active biological agents that immediately take action in your body.
+This is the opposite of most industrial food, which is "dead" (lacking enzymes and vitamins due to processing).
+Regular consumption of spelt juice can "reset" the digestive tract—improving intestinal flora, speeding up digestion and nutrient assimilation, while simultaneously helping the body expel waste faster.
+It is no wonder many drink it when they feel tired or heavy—it can truly provide energy boostand a sense of lightness.

 Detoxification through Diet